Benunc/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 5.15.1 =
+* fix — the updater for folks who have premium add-ons was not working.
+Now it is.
+No functionality changes to the plugin at all.

 = 5.15.0 =
 * feature — "Suggest X Content" panel in the block editor sidebar (WordPress 6.9+): get tweet suggestions from your post and drop in a Better Click to Tweet block with one click.
 No AI required — we'll pull smart excerpts from your content.